minimapletinytools/WCBG/tldr.md

 We summarize the goals of world centric blockchain game design as follows:

 1. To create self-sustaining economies where players compete and collaborate to build an economically driven world narrative
-2. That these virtual worlds are dynamic, interesting and ultimately fun for players to interact with.
+2. That these virtual worlds are dynamic, interesting and fun for players to explore.
-3. To use these virtual worlds as models for radical markets with multiple agents incentivized by digital assets measurable in fiat currency
+3. To use these virtual worlds as models for radical markets with multiple agents incentivized by digital assets measurable in fiat currency.

 This repository contains game design documents written with this perspective in mind.
 It also contains supporting documents to further elaborate the theory around world centric game design in blockchain.